sdegutis/immaculatalibrary.com/app/data/movies/the-13th-day.md

 ### Caveats

-Mostly okay for people of all ages, but general persecutions, a diabolic vision shortly after the first visitation, and the vision of Hell and the future, are definitely too much for young children.
+Too intense for young kids.

+* General persecution of three children
+* Diabolic vision shortly after first apparition
+* Vision of Hell and the future
+* Intense interrogation